 Nevada Conservation Corps

 Nevada Conservation Corps harnesses the energy and idealism of youth to meet the needs of Nevada public lands and communities.
 As a federally-funded AmeriCorps program, the NCC promotes ecological literacy through field research and direct conservation service.
-Our statewide program transcends racial, ethnic and economic barriers by creating a cadre of corps members comprised of diverse backgrounds, drawing a broad-based national recruitment process.
-By uniting environmental resources from federal, state and county agencies, the NCC provides students and young professionals opportunities to make meaningful contributions toward protecting and conserving Nevada’s natural heritage, while also gaining valuable work experience in the natural resource management field.
+Our broad-based national recruitment process transcends racial, ethnic and economic barriers by creating a cadre of corps members comprised of diverse backgrounds.
+The NCC provides students and young professionals opportunities to make meaningful contributions toward protecting and conserving Nevada’s natural heritage, while also gaining valuable work experience in the natural resource management field.

 The Nevada Conservation Corps is Nevada’s leading non-profit in advancing volunteerism in the environmental sector.
 The NCC is recognized statewide by major federal, state, and county environmental agencies as the premier service provider of well-trained, dedicated, and hard- working volunteers.
 Our partnerships garner over 2.8 million dollars annually in cash match.
 In 2001, the Nevada Conservation Corps was awarded the Golden Pine Cone Award for environmental programming excellence.
 In 2005, the NCC won the Governor’s Points of Light Award for outstanding contributions to volunteerism in the state and received Congressional and Senatorial recognition from Senator Reid and Senator Ensign.
 In 2016, the Nevada Conservation Corps earned the USDA Forest Service’s Region Four “Forester Award” for commendation in recreation services.